 One solution is to limit yourself to pastels.
 Pastels are always well behaved and work well with each other.Continue to 16 of 18 below.

 16 of 18

 You can still have bold, hot colors and avoid chaos if you choose 1 or 2 colors total.
 The red lilies are repeated down the border, creating impact and cohesion.
 And the orange-red of the flowers is complemented and softened by the gold of the evergreens.Continue to 17 of 18 below.

 Keeping Colors All in the Family

 Another option is to choose a color and vary its shades.
-These astilbe will stay in bloom for a long time.
+This astilbe will stay in bloom for a long time.
 Even as the flowers fade, they will be in hues that still work together to create a frame for the clematis.
-The Impatiens in the back corner add an additional pink accent.Continue to 18 of 18 below.
+The Impatiens in the back corner add pink accent.Continue to 18 of 18 below.

 18 of 18